Posterior contraction of the population polytope in finite admixture models: An abstract posterior contraction theorem

-Then, $\Pi(G: \dH(G_0,G) \geq M_m\epsmn|\SSn^{[m]}) \rightarrow 0$ in $\PGz^m$-probability as $m$ and $n\rightarrow \infty$. \end{theorem}
+Then, $\Pi(G\dvt d_{\mathcal{H}}(G_0,G) \geq M_m\epsilon_{m,n}|\SS_{[n]}^{[m]}) \rightarrow0$ in $P_{\SS_{[n]}|G_0}^m$-probability as $m$ and $n\rightarrow\infty$.\vadjust{\goodbreak} \end{theorem}

-The proof of this theorem is deferred to the Appendix.
+Condition \eqref{Eqn-entropy-2} is referred to as entropy condition for certain sets in the support of the prior.
+Condition \eqref{Eqn-support-3} is concerned with the ``thickness'' of the prior as measured by the Kullback--Leibler distance (see also \cite{Ghosal-Ghosh-vanderVaart-00}).
+Conditions \eqref{Eqn-support-2} and \eqref{Eqn-rate-cond} are related to the Hellinger information function (see also \cite{Nguyen-11}).
+The proof of this theorem is deferred to the \hyperref[appB]{Appendix}.
 As noted above, this result is applicable to any hierarchical models for $m\times n$ data.
-The choice of Hausdorff metric $\dH$ is arbitrary here, and can be replaced by any other valid metric (e.g., $\dM$).
+The choice of Hausdorff metric $d_{\mathcal{H}}$ is arbitrary here, and can be replaced by any other valid metric (e.g., $d_{\mathcal{M}}$).
 The remainder of the paper is devoted to verifying the conditions of this theorem so it can be applied.
-These conditions hinge on our having established a lower bound for the Hellinger information function $\Psi_{\Gcal_m,n}(\cdot)$ (via Theorem~\ref{Thm-C}), and a lower bound for the prior probability defined on Kullback-Leibler balls $B_K(G_0,\cdot)$ (via Theorem~\ref{Thm-KL}).
+These conditions hinge on our having established a lower bound for the Hellinger information function $\Psi_{\Gcal,n}(\cdot)$ (via Theorem~\ref{Thm-C}), and a lower bound for the prior probability defined on Kullback--Leibler balls $B_K(G_0,\cdot)$ (via Theorem~\ref{Thm-KL}).
 Both types of results are obtained by utilizing the convex geometry lemmas described in the previous section.